Alan Aldridge: Career

 In February 1969, Aldridge designed the graphics for the controversial Jane Arden play Vagina Rex and the Gas Oven at the London Arts Laboratory, Drury Lane.

 Aldridge is possibly best known for the picture book The Butterfly Ball and the Grasshopper Feast (1973), a series of illustrations of anthropomorphic insects and other creatures, which he created in collaboration with Harry Willock.
 William Plomer wrote the accompanying verses.
 This was based on William Roscoe's poem of the same name, but was inspired when Aldridge read that John Tenniel had told Lewis Carroll it was impossible to draw a wasp in a wig.

-Aldridge created the artwork for Elton John's 1975 album Captain Fantastic and the Brown Dirt Cowboy.
+Aldridge created the artwork for Elton John's 1975 album Captain Fantastic and the Brown Dirt Cowboy. in collaboration with HarryWillock.
 In 1977, he created an advertisement illustration for the Dutch beer brand Heineken.
 He was the creator of the Hard Rock Café logo.

 Honours and awards

 A retrospective Alan Aldridge – the Man with the Kaleidoscope Eyes featured at the Design Museum in London from 10 October 2008 to 25 January 2009, and was reviewed as "The trip of a lifetime".

 Over the years Aldridge won many awards for his work, among them Whitbread Children's Book Award (1973).